rubrodapa/pl_facebookauthentication/README.md

 If so, the plugin logins that user in the site.
 If not, the plugin sends an error saying that the user is not registered yet with that email.

+**Changelog 0.0.2**

+- If the user is not registered and allow register is enabled, redirect the user to the registration form with the Facebook data as default.

 **Joomla Facebook Authentication 0.0.1**

 - Try to authenticate a user with the Facebook OAuth2 library.